ttlequals0/autovpn/README.md

 [![asciicast](https://asciinema.org/a/40608.png)](https://asciinema.org/a/40608)

-This script assumes that all AWS credentials and tools are already setup on system.
+Dependencies: Boto and aws .credentials file on system

 1. Clone rep to system.
 2. Execute autovpn with -C -k and -r options to deploy to AWS